colinnewell/jenkins-queue-health/README.md

 ```
 jq '.[] | select(.log | contains("Solr request failed - Timed out while waiting for socket to become ready for reading")) | { builtOn: .builtOn, timestamp: (.timestamp / 1000 | strftime("%Y-%m-%d %H:%M:%S")), build: .fullDisplayName }' "$1"
 ```

+## Current ideas

+* Make it easier to spot the failure in a massive console log.
+Have lots of log can be useful for spotting the problem ultimately, but you have to wade through a lot initially just to figure out what failed.
+* Make some of the raw data more readable.
+Times/durations etc.
+* Add config for different jobs.
+Different jobs will have different test output formats, or different indicators of a sprurious failure.
+* Point the tool at a specific build url to determine the failure info.
+* Point it at a job to find the reliability of the builds as a whole.
+Ideally being able to store past builds to allow for a good overally picture to emerge.